marcan/lsirec/README.md

 Where 0000:01:00.0 is your PCI device ID.
 Unbind the kernel driver (if any).

+`# ./lsirec 0000:01:00.0 halt`

+Halt the IOP, so that the firmware will not interfere with subsequent operations.

 `# ./lsirec 0000:01:00.0 readsbr sbr_backup.bin`

 Back up your MegaRAID SBR.